Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems: A factorial switching linear dynamical system for modeling functional connectivity from MEA recordings

 \subsection{Factorial switching linear dynamical systems}

 As we have seen, HMMs, SLDSs, and their variants assume each time point corresponds to a single latent state.
 In practice, this might be unrealistic.
 For example, in developing brains, we expect new subnetworks to appear in addition to previous structure, rather than fully replacing the previous connectivity pattern.
 Further, we do not expect a subnetwork to have constant activity---instead, we want to disentangle changes in activity amplitude from changes in neuron connectivity.
-To achieve this, we separate these processes by first determining whether a feature is active using a ConcreteFHMM, and then modeling the value of the state when it is active using a linear dynamical system.
+To achieve this, we first specify a set of $K$ features $\theta_k\in\mathbb{R}_+^M$, where $\theta_{k,m}$ represents the relative contribution\footnote{Since we scale $\theta_k$ by a continuous rate, $\theta_{k,m}$ can only be interpreted as relative contribution of the $m$th node relative to other nodes.} of the $m$th node to the $k$th subnetwork.
+We then use an RFSM to determine whether that feature is active at a given time, and model the value of the state when it is active using a linear dynamical system.
 The generative model is

+where $\alpha_{p, t}^{(k)}$ is the output of either a MLP (as in Equation~\ref{eqn:mlp}) for the MLP-RFSM variant, or an RNN (as in Equation~\ref{eqn:rnn}) for the RNN-RFSM variant.

-The level of activity of the $k$th subnetwork is governed by two components: an (approximately) discrete state $h_t^{(k)}$, and a continuous state $z_t^{(k)}$.
-The approximately discrete state $h_t^{(k)}$ controls whether a subnetwork is currently contributing to the rate, and aids in interpretability of the latent structure.
+The level of activity of the $k$th subnetwork $\theta_k$ at time $t$ is governed by two components: an (approximately) discrete state $\disc_t^{(k)}\in [0,1]$, and a continuous state $z_t^{(k)}\in\mathbb{R}$.
+The approximately discrete state $\disc_t^{(k)}$ controls whether a subnetwork is currently contributing to the rate, and aids in interpretability of the latent structure.
 Meanwhile the continuous states $z_t^{(k)}$ control variation in the amplitude of the activity.
-In the context of MEA recordings, we can think of $h_t^{(k)}$ as indicating whether a subnetwork is currently active, and $\exp\left\{z_t^{(k)}\right\}$ as controlling variation in its activity while it is active.
+We include an ``always-on'' discrete background state $\disc_t^{(0)}=1$, and associated continuous state $z_t^{(0)}$, to capture persistent background noise.
+In the context of MEA recordings, we can think of $\disc_t^{(k)}$ as indicating whether a subnetwork is currently active, and $\exp\left\{z_t^{(k)}\right\}$ as controlling variation in its activity while it is active.
+The continuous latent variables $z_t^{(k)}$ follow an autoregressive model, parametrized by a time-invariant matrix $A^{(k)}$ and a diagonal noise term $\sigma_p^{(k)2}$.
 We summarize \mymodel{} in Figure~\ref{fig:our_model}.

-The latent feature indicators $h_t^{(k)}$ follow a ConcreteHMM, as described in Section~\ref{sec:concreteFHMM}.
-The choice of a ConcreteFHMM is primarily due to computational practicality; as we will see in Section~\ref{sec:inference}, this allows us to easily optimize a variational approximation to the posterior.
-In addition, it allows for a more complex recurrent dependency on the observed data, via the neural network $f_p$, instantiated using a recurrent neural network.
-The continuous latent variables $z_t^{(k)}$ follow an autoregressive model, parametrized by a time-invariant matrix $A$ and a diagonal noise term $\sigma_p^2$.